 It is fairly easy to label the tested equipment, and again the HSE does not have it as law, but as strongly advisable for a few reasons.
 Keeping records let you know if your testing regime is working.
 Keeping records show that you do test, good to have in case of accidents.
-And of course it is essential to know when to test again.
+And of course, it is essential to know when to test again.
 A machine like the Seaward Primetest 350 makes it easy to print labels once it tested the equipment and the Test n Tag label cartridges are the type of labels used to denote that the equipment has been tested and when.
-Seaward are the main manufacturer of this equipment in the UK.
+Seaward is the main manufacturer of this equipment in the UK.

 Risks of PAT Testing